dimitrykatana/dimitrykatana/README.md

 **`UX/UI and Front-end developer`**

 I'm Mevlut from Belgium and I really enjoy programming.
 I am learning React and Strapi.
-Also, I'm looking for an internship in front-end development.
+I'm looking for an internship in front-end development.

 ## Skills
 💻 JS / HTML / CSS / SCSS / TYPESCRIPT